mwtheus/data/essays/anxiety-and-gut-feeling.md

 > Its survival 101.

 Also, I know my triggers, and I need to avoid them.
-Finishing the job is the way to acheive this.
-But it still can put it on the side, because it's easier to go numb.
+Finishing the job is the way to acheive this, but it still can put it on the side, because it's easier to go numb.
 This is really bad, because it teaches something.
 And even if the lesson is bad, the brain can't know.
 And the results may only show later.